NZR RM class (88 seater): Preservation

 Following withdrawal from service, a number of the 88 seaters were stored around the country.
 Several units along with a Vulcan railcar were sold to the Southern Rail preservation project at Christchurch where they were later scrapped; the cab and baggage car section of the No.1 end of RM 119 on the leading bogie together with some engines and gearboxes were kept at this time.
 After the project was wound up, the partial section of RM 119 was moved to Linwood Locomotive Depot where it remained in storage for several years.
 Subsequently, the further abbreviated RM 119 consisting of just the cab and part of the baggage compartment was stored in a Bromley scrapyard, where it was found and purchased by the RM 133 Trust Board.

 By the early 1990s, the only known survivor was RM 133 in its "Grassgrub" form as AC 8140, used for fire training at Auckland Airport.
-In 2001 the RM 133 Trust Board was able to obtain this car, which was later found to be the No 1 end of RM 133 and the No 2 end of RM 115.
-Before the railcar could be removed a fire broke out in the No 2 half of the railcar, damaging the body.
+In 2001 the RM 133 Trust Board was able to obtain this car.
+Before the railcar could be removed a fire broke out in the No 2 end of the railcar, damaging the body.
 The RM 133 Trust decided to look for any other extant railcar halves to pair with the No 1 end of RM 133, which had been moved to the Pahiatua Railcar Society's site.